bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundTemperature_2lSWAaqvfDPgf2dncsUHxG/Documentation.md

-Ground temperature expected in the subject section
+Ground temperature expected in the subject section.